sfdcai/openwrt-telegram/README.md

   directory to expose router functionality as Telegram commands.
 - **Beautiful web UI** hosted from uhttpd for real-time status, configuration editing, log inspection, plugin execution and manual chat messaging.
+- **One-click OTA updates** – trigger the bundled installer from the dashboard, watch the log inline, and automatically restart the bot when the deployment succeeds.
 - **Self-healing installer** that works from an extracted release folder or downloads the latest ZIP automatically, deploys to `/opt/openwrt-telebot`, and refreshes the uhttpd assets so stale UI files disappear.